Zepeng-Mu/pyGenomeTracks/README.md

 ![](example_sashimi/example.png)

 This example shows a splicing QTL (sQTL) for gene *SP140*.
-The three tracks 0, 1, and 2 represents average RNA-seq coverage for individuals with 0, 1, and 2 alternative allele (G) for SNP chr2:231091223.
-To generate similar plots on your data, you will need a custom script that calculate average coverage from a group of samples with the same genotype at a given position.
+The three tracks 0, 1, and 2 represent average RNA-seq coverage for individuals with 0, 1, and 2 alternative alleles (G) for SNP chr2:231091223.
+To generate similar plots on your data, you will need a custom script that calculate average coverage from a group of samples with the same genotype at a given SNP.
 Of course, you can also group samples by any other criteria that fits your needs, for instance combining by treatment and control.

 ## Showcase
 This tool has been used to generate Sashimi plots in published articles: